AzizImastara/calculator-js/README.md

-Simple calculator build with HTML, CSS, and JavaScript
+Simple calculator build with HTML, CSS, JavaScript and also with black cat